athiramkt/Food_Sales_Analysis/README.md

    * Track changes in category performance
    * Modify strategy in response to outcomes

-4. Success Metrics
-   * Monitor changes in market share
+Success metrics serve as the foundation for evaluating the overall performance and impact of our strategies.
+By monitoring changes in market share, we can measure the company’s competitive positioning within the industry.

-   * Track category growth rates
+> 1. Tracking category growth rates helps us identify emerging trends and opportunities for expansion.
-   * Assess customer happiness
-   * Examine profitability gains

-By building on current strengths, this enlarged framework offers a more thorough method of addressing the category performance gaps.
+> 2. Assessing customer happiness ensures that our efforts align with customer satisfaction and loyalty, which are critical for sustained success.
+> 3. Finally, examining profitability gains provides a clear picture of the financial health and efficiency of our initiatives.

+Together, these metrics offer a comprehensive view of our progress, enabling us to make data-driven decisions and refine our strategies for long-term growth and success.